farkon00/pyrth/README.md

 In the meantime feel free to do whatever you want with the previous versions of the compiler under MIT license.

-To learn how the entire thing have started checkout the playlist with development streams: https://www.youtube.com/watch?v=8QP2fDBIxjM&list=PLpM-Dvs8t0VbMZA7wW9aR3EtBqe2kinu4
+To learn how the entire thing has started check out the playlist with development streams: https://www.youtube.com/watch?v=8QP2fDBIxjM&list=PLpM-Dvs8t0VbMZA7wW9aR3EtBqe2kinu4

 ## How to Access the Last Open Version